 Edna W. Cummings, a retired Army colonel and current citizen advocate, told TODAY she did not learn about the Six Triple Eight until after her service concluded in 2015 or 2016.

 In April 2021, the Senate passed legislation to grant the women this acknowledgement.
-Next week, the House of Representatives unanimously passed the legislation.
+In February 2022, the House of Representatives unanimously passed the legislation.
 President Joe Biden signed the bill on March 14.

 Marshall made it his life's work to keep the memory of his mother's unit alive.
 Before she died, his mother gave him an album with memories from her time in the army.

 “I love history and I love telling African American history,” Jason Marshall said.
 “I’m gonna continue to teach it.
 And it’s gonna be the most valuable exhibit that I will display.”